Genaker/TerraformMagentoCloud/README.md

-# Infrastructure as code for eCommerce Cloud Architecture on AWS
+# Infrastructure as code for eCommerce Cloud Architecture on Multi Cloud (AWS,GCP,Azure)

 This repository contains Magento 2 Cloud Terraform infrastructure as code for AWS Public Cloud